 Vision & Mission

-Our Vision: Establish and sustain a conservation program to make lasting contributions to the future of the hirola antelope and of the local communities within the hirola’s geographic range.
+Our Vision: Establish and sustain a conservation programme to make lasting contributions to the future of the hirola antelope and of the local communities within the hirola’s geographic range.

 Our Mission: To protect and increase the numbers and distribution of hirola through participatory conservation, education, community involvement and international support.
 We recognize that conservation is a multi-stakeholder initiative and does not occur in isolation.